Asthma Attacks

 • Having trouble catching your breath and breathing faster

-• It is difficult to speak - the ability to whisper or use short sentences
+• It is difficult to speak, whisper, or use short sentences.

 • Feeling dizzy, drowsy, or confused